His Entrance is Grand, This New Big Overbearing Puppy

 He pounces, bounces and body slams your small senior dog into the next room.
 Your puppy is picking on your older dog!
 He’s an overbearing puppy and being a brat!

 The short answer is: No. Not like that.
 Not even in the “name of socialization!”

 Small senior dogs do get bullied and terrorized by large bossy puppies.
 Your job is to watch and referee.

-Here are 3 critical tips you should put into practice immediately.
+Here are 3 critical tips you should put into practice immediately for your overbearing puppy.
 Especially if, in the sport of play, your senior is handicapped by size and temperament.